 Team Building Trainer in Mumbai for Corporate Offsites | Avinash Chate

 Mumbai teams burn out faster than most — long commutes, hybrid handover gaps, and cross-tower silos between BKC, Powai and Thane offices.
 Avinash Chate runs Team Building Excellence offsites that go beyond rope courses: each session is engineered to surface the actual blockers between functions and to leave teams with shared rituals they will still use 90 days later.
 With 1,000+ organisations and 15,000+ professionals trained — including Hitachi, Ferrero and Mumbai Port Authority — the program is the default choice for Mumbai HR partners running annual offsites or post-merger integration weeks.
 Sessions can be indoor (BKC hotels), outbound (Lonavala, Karjat, Kashid) or hybrid for distributed Mumbai-Bengaluru-Pune teams.
-Two-time TEDx speaker, author of The Winning Edge, creator of The Winning Kite (KITE) framework.
+TEDx speaker, author of The Winning Edge, creator of The Winning Kite (KITE) framework.

 Built for Mumbai BFSI, Tech and Manufacturing Teams